Language:

-Anesthetic Protocols and Considerations for Bull Terriers
+Safe Anesthetic Protocols for Bull Terriers: Tips and Guidelines

 Shawna Rutar, LVT, B.S.
 VT